illustrated geese holding various objects with hearts on them

 • Recognize Volunteers: Although they volunteer for a bigger purpose, volunteers still like to know they are appreciated.
 Recognize your current volunteers with tokens of appreciation, “Volunteer of the Month” awards, “thank you” notes from community members who benefit from their generosity, or host an appreciation event full of fun activities at a local eatery or community space.

 • Communicate Expectations: Tell volunteers what you expect, ask whether they understand, and check on whether they are meeting those expectations.
-Clarity in these areas keeps them committed to your organization, and helps with volunteer retention.
+Clarity in these areas keeps them committed to your organization and helps with volunteer retention.

 • Ask for Feedback: Current volunteers are excellent resources for information about what your organization does well, but you’ll also want to talk to some of the volunteers you’ve lost.
 Ask about the type of experience they had as volunteers, find out why they lost interest, and inquire if there is anything you need to change to increase volunteer appreciation.